 “Now that I, your Lord and Teacher have washed your feet, you also should wash one another’s feet.”
 (John 13:14).

-Jesus’ act of service is rooted in his knowledge of who he was in God:
+Jesus’ act of service is rooted in his knowledge of who he is in God:

 “Jesus knew that the Father had put all things under his power, and that he had come from God and was returning to God; so – – -. “(John 13:3)

 It was an expression of his identity not of his need.
 In the same way Christian service comes out of the individual’s knowledge that they are known, loved, saved and called by Christ.
 It is an expression of who they are in Christ.
 Christian service is therefore an expression of Christ’s love and a means by which Christ’s kingdom grows.

 Intentional Christian Community should be a place of healing into which we can bring our wounds and our brokenness.
 That healing takes place as we serve others.
 For it is through giving ourselves in service to others that we are drawn from looking inward to looking outward.
 Serving makes real the giving away of ourselves, and makes space for us to receive and be served by Christ.
 Service is therefore the context in which growth as disciples takes place.
 Through serving other people and serving the mission of the organisation, we are challenged and changed.